Procedure TL;DR

 Pre-analytical errors

-• Improper sample collection: Contaminated samples due to improper collection technique or storage can interfere with testing.
+- Improper sample collection: Contaminated samples due to improper collection technique or storage can interfere with the ABO Rh test (blood group typing).

 Analytical errors

-• Improper centrifugation: Insufficient or excessive centrifugation can impact the visibility of agglutination reactions, leading to misinterpretation.
+- Improper centrifugation: Insufficient or excessive centrifugation can impact the visibility of agglutination reactions, leading to misinterpretation of the ABO Rh test (Blood group typing).

 Post-analytical errors

-• Interpretation errors: Improper interpretation of agglutination reactions, especially faint or borderline reactions, can lead to incorrect blood typing.
+- Interpretation errors: Improper interpretation of agglutination reactions, especially faint or borderline reactions, can lead to incorrect blood group typing.

 Biological factors